akshayvadher/akshayvadher.github.io/content/posts/the-programming-language-i-am-excited-to-use/index.md

 With GraalVM & spring-native or micronaut, we get compiled code

 With Kotlin, we get awesome syntax, functional support within Java ecosystem.
+Also, with reactive java, we get around threading issues.
+Reactive itself is hard though.

-So maybe **_Kotlin, spring-native, and GraalVM_**.
+So maybe **_Kotlin, spring-native/micronaut, and GraalVM_**.
 Depends on the preference of other stakeholders, existing knowledge, etc.

 ---
 ## Honorary mentions